techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

    Mammal extends Animal
    Cat, SwampThing extends Mammal
    Cat implements Washer

-   a.
-Line 6 will not compile; an explicit cast is required to convert a Cat to a Washer.
+A. Line 6 will not compile; an explicit cast is required to convert a Cat to a Washer.

-   b.
-Line 7 will not compile, because you cannot cast an interface to a class.
+B. Line 7 will not compile, because you cannot cast an interface to a class.

+C. The code will compile and run, but the cast in line 7 is not required and can be eliminate
+D.
-   c.
-The code will compile and run, but the cast in line 7 is not required and can be eliminated. d.
-The code will compile but will throw an exception at line 7, because runtime conversion from an interface to a class is not permitted. e.
+D. The code will compile but will throw an exception at line 7, because runtime conversion from an interface to a class is not permitte
+D. e.
 The code will compile but will throw an exception at line 7, because the runtime class of wawa cannot be converted to type SwampThing. f.

-Answer: E
+ANSWER: E
 MARK:
 2
+CHAPTER:

 MIX
 Yes